Amuse-Bouche (Hannibal)

 "Amuse-Bouche" is the second episode of the first season of the psychological thriller–horror series Hannibal.
 The episode was written by Jim Danger Gray, and directed by Michael Rymer.
 It was first broadcast on April 11, 2013, on NBC.
-The series is based on characters and elements appearing in Thomas Harris' novels Red Dragon and Hannibal, with focus on the relationship between FBI special investigator Will Graham (Hugh Dancy) and Dr. Hannibal Lecter (Mads Mikkelsen), a forensic psychiatrist destined to become Graham's most cunning enemy.
+The series is based on characters and elements appearing in Thomas Harris' novels Red Dragon (1981) and Hannibal (1999), with focus on the relationship between FBI special investigator Will Graham (Hugh Dancy) and Dr. Hannibal Lecter (Mads Mikkelsen), a forensic psychiatrist destined to become Graham's most cunning enemy.

 The episode revolves around Will Graham, who is now a special investigator for the FBI.
-He is then recruited by Jack Crawford to inspect Garret Jacob Hobbs' cabin in the woods when they are assigned to a new case, nine bodies that were buried alive and mushrooms grown from their bodies.
+He is recruited by Jack Crawford to inspect Garret Jacob Hobbs' cabin in the woods when they are assigned to a new case, nine bodies that were buried alive with mushrooms grown from their bodies.
 Upon finding evidence that the killer used medication to induce diabetic coma, the team realizes they may be looking for a pharmacist.
-Their attempts are getting thwarted by Freddie Lounds, a tabloid blogger who wants to get information at any cost to post at her blog.
+Their attempts are thwarted by Freddie Lounds, a tabloid blogger who wants to get information at any cost to post on her blog.
 Graham's therapy with Lecter continues to evolve.
-The episode received positive response from critics, who praised Dancy's and Mikkelsen's chemistry in the episode as well as the writing and character development.
+The episode received positive response from critics, who praised Dancy and Mikkelsen's chemistry in the episode as well as the writing and character development.

 Plot

 Graham (Hugh Dancy) has a nightmare in which he is confronted by Garret Jacob Hobbs (Vladimir Jon Cubrt) at a shooting range.
 He is awakened by Crawford (Laurence Fishburne), revealing that they are in Chippewa National Forest to investigate Hobbs's cabin.
 There, they find dead animals and antlers mounted on the walls.
-Crawford says that Abigail (Kacey Rohl) is a suspect in the case, with the possibility that Hobbs used her to attract the girls.
-Graham discovers a lock of hair in the floor, confirming someone besides than Hobbs was there.
-Elsewhere, a red-haired woman (Lara Jean Chorostecki) is revealed to possess pictures of the cabin and uploads it to a blog named "Tattlecrime.com".
+Crawford says that Abigail (Kacey Rohl), Hobbs' daughter, is a suspect in the case, with the possibility that Hobbs used her to attract the girls.
+Graham discovers a lock of hair in the floor, confirming that someone other than Hobbs was there.
+Elsewhere, a red-haired woman (Lara Jean Chorostecki) is revealed to possess pictures of the cabin which she uploads to a blog named "Tattlecrime.com".

-After lecturing in the FBI Academy, Graham is informed by Crawford and Alana (Caroline Dhavernas) that he will need to be assessed by Dr. Lecter (Mads Mikkelsen) after the shooting.
+After lecturing at the FBI Academy, Graham is informed by Crawford and Alana (Caroline Dhavernas) that he will need to be assessed by Dr. Lecter (Mads Mikkelsen) after the shooting.
 Despite Crawford's insistence, Lecter has Graham declared sane so he can return to work.
-Nine bodies are discovered in Elk Neck State Park; the bodies were buried alive while comatose and used to grow mushrooms.
-While Graham uses his ability to recreate the crime scene, the red-haired woman appears taking pictures of the scenes and asks a police officer to reveal information.
-During the use of the ability, Graham discovers one of the bodies is still alive.
+Later, bodies are discovered in Elk Neck State Park; the bodies were buried alive while comatose and used to grow mushrooms.
+While Graham uses his ability to recreate the crime scene, the red-haired woman appears, taking pictures of the scenes and asking a police officer to reveal information.
+While using his ability, Graham discovers one of the bodies is still alive.